ioanma/js-eventing-js-dom-and-event-listening-qa-internal/README.md

 ## Add `addEventListener()` to a DOM Node

-Adding an event listener to a DOM node is not a complex process — we can call `addEventListener()` on the node. `addEventListener()` takes two arguments: the name of the event, and a function to handle the event.
+To add an event we can call `addEventListener()` on the node.
+`addEventListener()` takes two arguments: the name of the event, and a function to handle the event.

 Let's start by adding a listener for `click` events to the `main#main` element in `index.html`.
 Once you've opened `index.html` in the browser, copy and paste